-The engine battery is used for starting the engine and operating the headlights, taillights, running lights, instrument panel lighting, automotive air conditioning and other accessories.
-The engine battery is charged by the alternator while driving and is located under the front hood.
+The engine batteries are used for starting the engine and operating the headlights, taillights, running lights, instrument panel lighting, automotive air conditioning and other accessories.
+The alternator charges all the batteries while the engine is running.
+The inverter/converter charges all the batteries when the unit is plugged into shoreline.